nhejazi/phd_thesis/README.md

 # My Biostatistics Ph.D.
 Dissertation

-> "Topics in Data-Adaptive Estimation and Causal Inference," a doctoral
+> "Nonparametric and Data-Adaptive Techniques for the Assessment of Variable
-> dissertation submitted in partial satisfaction of the requirements for the
+> Importance," a doctoral dissertation submitted in partial satisfaction of the
-> Ph.D. in Biostatistics, at U.C.
+> requirements for the Ph.D. in Biostatistics, at U.C.
 Berkeley, by [Nima
 > Hejazi](http://nimahejazi.org).

 ---